 - Data security is addressed through a robust and resilient network architecture that employs redundant, highly available next-generation firewalls along with secure virtual private networks.

 - Data integrity is managed through an Information Life-cycle Management architecture that integrates a redundant disk-based enterprise storage area network (SAN) and a tape-based robotic library.
 SAN is an enterprise-level storage network of multiple hard drives managed by an intelligent device manager, which reduces the data footprint by minimizing data duplication, while maintaining data integrity and access performance through storage redundancy.
 Tape storage, a “last tier” storage that is not dependent on power or cooling, supports longer-term backup and archiving, disaster recovery, and data transport.

 Public Data Access

 The cyberinfrastructure provides software that makes it possible for scientists, educators, and the public to pursue answers to scientific questions using OOI data.

 OOI data are available for download to everyone with Internet access.
-A new tool, Data Explorer, allows users to explore, use, and visualize OOI data in innovative and expanded ways.
-During 2021, data are being migrated from the Data Portal, which contains data from each of OOI’s seven arrays, to Data Explorer.
-By the end of the year, Data Explorer will be the gateway to all OOI data.
+Data Explorer, allows users to explore, use, and visualize OOI data in innovative and expanded ways.
+Beginning in 2021, data were migrated from the Data Portal, which contains data from each of OOI’s seven arrays, to Data Explorer.
+Data Explorer is now the primary gateway to all OOI data.